browserengineering/book/book/preliminaries.md

 **Serving Web Pages**: You'll want to write test pages for your web browser, and you'll need a web server to serve those pages.
-Luckily, Python ships with a simle web server.
+Luckily, Python ships with a simple web server.
 Go to a directory and run:

     python3 -m http.server